iExecBlockchainComputing/rlc-token/README.md

 # rlc-token
 RLC Token for the iEx.ec project

+Thanks to Beyond the Void, for helping us shaping the crowdsale contract, Open Zeppelin and SmartPool for the security audit and François Branciard for the testing.

+The RLC token is deployed at 0x607F4C5BB672230e8672085532f7e901544a7375 The Crowdsale contract is deployed at 0xec33fB8D7c781F6FeaF2Dd46D521D4F292320200

+## To test
 This is a truffle 3 repo

-## To test
 Launch `testrpc` on another terminal
 Launch `truffle test`